Time to build a (retirement) boat!

 In 2020, I had a boat. (boat = retirement plan) It was a 33 year old boat, nothing fancy.
 I didn't panic and sell my boat during the 40 % stock market decline.
 I depended on my "boat" to do what boats are meant to do, that is continue the journey, and get me and my family where I want to and need to go.

 Within my retirement account you will find a wide variety of investments: small companies, medium sized, and large companies.
 Often these are referred to as small cap, medium cap, and large cap, for the amount of capital that these companies own and control.
-There are U.S. based, also called domestic, and and foreign, also called international, companies.
+There are U.S. based, also called domestic, and foreign, also called international, companies.
 There are some bond funds, and a "target" fund that uses my retirement date to offset risk and reward.

 The variety and balance is intentional, and made my "boat" a safer place to be.
 By April 2021, the 40% decline was recovered, and the markets added a 12% gain.
 You could say that the rising tide, when it came around, lifted my boat.